afearbm/new-relic-plugins/configuration-variants/readme.md

 ###Insights Behavior
 - Sends Everything, if `newrelic.json` is configured.
-- Otherwise, logs "Insights not configured.
-See User Guide to configure."
+- Otherwise, logs "Insights is not configured.
+If you'd like to use Insights, see the plugin documentation for instructions."

   ```
   {